Mikkomario/Utopia-Scala/README.md

 *Utopia* project consists of a number of modules.
 Below is a short description of the purpose of each module.

 ### Utopia Flow
-*A foundation that makes everything run smoothly*
+*It's the box of tools you want to take with you anywhere*

-**Utopia Flow** makes many things in Scala even easier than they are and offers some very useful data structures and data-related features. **Utopia Flow** is the building block and **foundation for all the other Utopia modules**.
+**Utopia Flow** makes many things in Scala even easier than they are by default and offers some very useful data structures and data-related features. **Utopia Flow** is a standard building block and the **foundation for all the other Utopia modules**.
-**Flow** has the highest level of abstraction amongst all modules and can be used in both front and backend development in almost any kind of project. **Flow** is a **standard inclusion for all of my projects** these days, whether they be servers, desktop clients or real-time games.
+**Flow** has the highest level of abstraction amongst all modules and can be used in both front and backend development in almost any kind of Scala project.

+**Flow** is a **standard inclusion for all of my projects** these days, whether they be servers, desktop clients, command-line apps or real-time games.

 ### Utopia BunnyMunch
 *Speed and ease-of-use combined when it comes to json parsing*